John Henry Hammond: Career

 In 1931, Hammond funded the recording of pianist Garland Wilson, marking the beginning of a long string of artistic successes as record producer.
 He moved to Greenwich Village, where he claimed to have engaged in bohemian life and worked for an integrated music world.
 He set up one of the first regular live jazz programs, and wrote regularly about the racial divide.
-As he wrote in his memoirs, "I heard no color line in the music....
+As he wrote in his memoirs, "I heard no color line in the music. ...
 To bring recognition to the Negro's supremacy in jazz was the most effective and constructive form of social protest I could think of."
-This pre-occupation with social issues was to continue, and in 1941 he was one of the founders of the Council on African Affairs.
+In 1941, he helped found the Council on African Affairs.

 In 1932, Hammond acquired a nonpaying job on the WEVD radio station as a disc jockey.
 He did not discriminate when choosing which musicians to air; the station allowed Hammond complete freedom on the station as long as he paid for his time slot.
 Through this position, Hammond gained a reputation as a well-educated jazz fan.
 Various musicians were guests on his show, including Fletcher Henderson, Benny Carter, and Art Tatum.
 When the station transferred from the Broadway Central Hotel to the Claridge Hotel, the new venue would not allow the black musicians to use the main elevator.
 For this reason, Hammond quit his work with WEVD.

 By 1932–33, through his involvement in the UK music paper Melody Maker, Hammond arranged for the faltering US Columbia label to provide recordings for the UK Columbia label, mostly using the specially created Columbia W-265000 matrix series.
-Hammond recorded Fletcher Henderson, Benny Carter, Joe Venuti, Benny Goodman, and other jazz performers during a time when the economy was bad enough during the Great Depression that many of them would not have otherwise had the opportunity to enter a studio and play real jazz (a handful of these in this special series were issued in the US).
+Hammond recorded Fletcher Henderson, Benny Carter, Joe Venuti, Benny Goodman, and other jazz performers during the Great Depression, when few would otherwise had the opportunity to enter a studio and play jazz.
+(A handful of these recordings were issued in the US.)

-In 1934, Hammond is known to have introduced Benny Goodman and Fletcher Henderson.
-It is said that Hammond convinced the musicians to 'swing' the current jazz hits, so that they could play in a free manner like the original New Orleans Jazz.
+In 1934, Hammond introduced Benny Goodman and Fletcher Henderson.
+It is said that Hammond convinced the musicians to "swing" the current jazz hits, so that they could play in a free manner like the original New Orleans Jazz.